learn-co-curriculum/react-hooks-import-export/README.md

 }
 ```

-`export default` allows us to name the exported code whatever we want when
+The `export default` syntax allows us rename the exported variable to whatever
-importing it:
+we want when importing it:

 ```jsx
 // src/ColoradoStateParks.js